Gary Gannon

-Gary Gannon (born 18 February 1987) is an Irish Social Democrats politician who has been a Teachta Dála (TD) for the Dublin Central constituency since the 2020 general election.
+Gary Gannon (born 18 February 1987) is an Irish Social Democrats politician who has served as a Teachta Dála (TD) for the Dublin Central constituency since the 2020 general election and the Social Democrats Spokesperson for Justice, Migration and Home Affairs since the 2024 General Election.

-He served as a Dublin City Councillor from 2014 to 2020.
+He served as a Dublin City Councillor for the North Inner City constituency from 2014 to 2020.

 Background

 Gannon was born in Dublin's North Inner City, raised in Portland Place and now lives in Glasnevin.
 The son of a street trader, he left school to train as a plumber.
 He later studied history and politics at Trinity College Dublin.

+In a 2026 interview, Gannon said he was born in the Mountain View Court flats in Summerhill and lived there until around the age of seven, when his family moved to nearby Sean O'Casey Avenue.
+His mother worked as a street trader on Henry Street, while his father took part in the Concerned Parents Against Drugs movement, at times sleeping in makeshift huts erected to confront drug dealers operating in the area.
+Gannon has described the north inner city of his childhood as "a hard old place" that was nonetheless "full of lovely community".
+He has said his mother was expelled from school at the age of 12 and did not learn to read or write until her thirties, an experience he has cited as reflective of the effects of educational disadvantage in the area.

 Political career

+Councillor

 Gannon was involved with Tony Gregory's political group and canvassed for Maureen O'Sullivan at the 2011 general election, before deciding to run against them in 2014 amidst a row over candidate selection.
+His early mentor in community politics was Fergus McCabe, whom Gannon has described as his "hero".
 He was elected to Dublin City Council in 2014 for the North Inner City local electoral area as an independent candidate.

-In September 2015, he joined the newly formed Social Democrats.
+In September 2015, he joined the newly formed Social Democrats, having also held discussions with Sinn Féin and People Before Profit before deciding the Social Democrats had the politics closest to his own.
 Gannon was one of five general election candidates put forward by the Social Democrats to contest the 2016 general election.
 He ran in the Dublin Central constituency, losing out narrowly on a seat to Maureen O'Sullivan.

 In May 2019, Gannon contested the 2019 European Parliament elections in the Dublin constituency.
 He was not elected.
 On the same day he was elected to Dublin City Council for the Cabra-Glasnevin local electoral area.